Small businesses are the cornerstone of our economy.

 Gathering all this information becomes much easier when you analyze your CRM data.

 For example, you may be able to analyze why certain customers stopped using your product to determine which features are not working.

 A customer analysis helps you determine your market share in the long run.
 You can also consider developing buyer persona at this stage.

 A SWOT analysis or Current Situation Analysis shows the company’s strengths and weaknesses as it stands in the current moment.
-This is one of the key components of any marketing plan.
+This is one of the key components of any digital marketing plan.

 Of course, a SWOT analysis for your marketing plan is different from a SWOT analysis for a business plan.
 For the purpose of a marketing plan, each element must be considered from the customer’s point of view.